flsilves/CarND-Advanced-Lane-Lines/README.md

 ### Perspective Transform

-Class `Warper` is used to perform the perspective transform, the image with straight lines was used to define a source polygon (green in the image below) that would match a straight line from a birds-view perspective.
+Class `Warper` is used to perform the perspective transform, the image with straight lines was used to define a source polygon (green in the image below) that would match a straight line from a bird's-view perspective.

 ![alt text][image6]